 Seah Eu Chin’s eldest son Cheo Seah, whom the British made a Justice of the Peace, was “a gentleman well known for his kindness of heart and liberality”, according to Sir Song Ong Siang.

-Seah Cheo Seah donated generously.
-For example, in the “Annual Report on the Raffles Library and Museum for 1881” by the Acting Secretary, Librarian, and Curator A. Knight, reported in Singapore Daily Times, Cheo Seah was reported (among others) to have donated to the Raffles Museum, “chiefly to the zoological collections”.
+There is evidence that Seah Cheo Seah donated generously.
+For example, in the “Annual Report on the Raffles Library and Museum for 1881” by the Acting Secretary, Librarian, and Curator Mr A. Knight, reported in Singapore Daily Times, Seah Cheo Seah was reported (among others) to have donated to the Raffles Museum, “chiefly to the zoological collections”.

 Seah Cheo Seah had a wife named Lee Qwee Poh and a concubine named Lim Kah Lye (who was later buried in the “family burial ground”, likely referring to the family’s burial grounds in the Thomson area).